 Prof Martin Milton, Psychologist specialising in Psychotherapy.

 Psychology and psychotherapy offer a way to try and help you understand emotional difficulties so that they make sense.
 This in itself can provide relief for people.
 Therapy is useful to explore ways to overcome the difficulties or to minimise the effects they have on your everyday life.
+This may feel particularly difficult during the current health crisis.

 Psychological difficulties take a number of forms.
 Stress, anxiety and depression are just some of them.